Abbas Tyabji

 Abbas Tyabji (1 February 1854 – 9 June 1936) was an Indian freedom fighter from Gujarat, and an associate of Mahatma Gandhi.
 He also served as the Chief Justice of Baroda State.
 His grandson is historian Irfan Habib.

 Family and background

 Abbas Tyabji was born to a Sulaimani Bohra Arab family of Cambay in Gujarat.
 He was the son of Shamsuddin Tyabji and grandson of Mullah Tyab Ali, a merchant.
-His father's elder brother was Badruddin Tyabji, first Indian to become a Barrister later on a judge of the Bombay High Court and an early, loyalist president of the Indian National Congress.
+His father's elder brother was Badruddin Tyabji, first Indian to become a barrister and then later on a judge of the Bombay High Court and an early, loyalist president of the Indian National Congress.